LuiseFreese/PowerApps-EPPC23/3_accessibility.md

 Go to the button and set the **FocusedBorderColor** to `Color.Gray` and the **FocusedBorderThickness** to `2`.

-Try to make sure navigating with `Tab` and `Shift-Tab` moves the focused border ud and down and selecting with `Enter` triggers your event.
+Try to make sure navigating with `Tab` and `Shift-Tab` moves the focused border up and down and selecting with `Enter` triggers your event.

 ![keyboard](assets/3_keyboard.gif)